mschuchard/terraform-provider-stdlib/docs/functions/compact_map.md

 # function: compact_map

-Return a map with all of the key-value pairs removed where the corresponding value is `null` or empty.
+Return a map with all of the key-value pairs removed where the corresponding value is `null` or an empty String.

 ## Example Usage